Skip to content

 }

-with the quote being the quote ID from the previous step and outputs being BlindedMessages (see NUT-00) that the wallet requests signatures on, whose sum is amount as requested in the quote.
+with the quote being the quote ID from the previous step and outputs being BlindedMessages (see NUT-00) that the wallet requests signatures on.
+The total output amount MUST NOT exceed the quote's currently mintable amount, amount_paid - amount_issued.

 The mint then responds with: